kevinolega/callcentertrainingtips/_posts/2019-09-06-cs-sentences.md

 May I have your name and account number?

+May I have your name please?

 Thank you Mister Smith!

-I just need to make sure that I'm looking at the correct acount.
+I just need to make sure that I'm looking at the correct account.

 May I have your complete address?